casper-network/casper-node/EVM.md

 ## Current Caveats

 - `casper-devnet` SSE parsing is not yet updated for new EVM variants.
-- `eth_getBlockByNumber` currently returns enough typed fields for Foundry polling, but it is not a complete Ethereum block projection.
+- `eth_getBlockByNumber` is not a complete Ethereum block projection: full transaction objects, blob fields, and several Ethereum consensus-derived fields are missing or Casper-specific.
-- `eth_getBlockByNumber` currently returns placeholder block-level
+- Sidecar derives receipt fields from stored `ExecutionResult::Evm` and block metadata; efficient historical log indexing is not implemented.
-  `logsBloom`, `receiptsRoot`, and `gasUsed` values.
-Receipt-level log data is available through `eth_getTransactionReceipt`, but block-level receipt-root verification is not implemented.
+- EVM call and nonce support are latest/pending only in sidecar.
-- Sidecar derives receipt fields from stored `ExecutionResult::Evm` and block metadata; efficient historical log queries are not implemented.
+- State inspection and fee-estimation RPCs such as `eth_getBalance`, `eth_getCode`, `eth_getStorageAt`, `eth_estimateGas`, and `eth_feeHistory`
-- EVM call support is latest/pending only in sidecar.
+  are not implemented yet.
 - EVM support is currently a prototype path and still uses local sidecar patches for unreleased node types.